happner/happner-suite/packages/happn-cluster/QUICKSTART.md

 };
 ```

 By adding an explicit cluster config at `config.services.orchestrator.config.cluster`, we can specify the minimum amount required of each service by name.
-The cluster will not stabilise until there at least as many nodes of each service as defined in this config.
+The cluster will not stabilise until there are at least as many nodes of each service as defined in this config.
 So, the example above will not stabilise until there are at least 3 nodes with serviceName "THIS_SERVICE", and 2 with serviceName "THAT_SERVICE"

 Notes: